placelplacel/ossu-cs-notes/10-systematic-program-design/20-how-to-design-data.md

 ;; - 0
 ;; - 1
 ;; - 2
-;; interp. the name of a close friend of mine
+;; interp.
+The name of a close friend of mine
 ;;         0 means sis, 1 means ume, 2 means aki
+;    -- TEMPLATE
 #;
 (define (fn-for-cwose-fwiend cf)
     (cond [(= cf 0) (...)]
           [(= cf 1) (...)]
           [(= cf 2) (...)]))
 ;; Template Rules Used:
 ;; - One of:          3 cases
 ;; - Atomic Distinct: 0